2023 Best Value Liberal Arts & Humanities Associate Degree Schools in Maryland

 Top 10 Best Liberal Arts / Sciences & Humanities Associate Degree Schools

-Our analysis found Baltimore City Community College to be the best value school for liberal arts / sciences and humanities students who want to pursue a associate degree in Maryland.
+Our 2023 rankings named Baltimore City Community College the best value school in Maryland for liberal arts / sciences and humanities students working on their associate degree.
 Baltimore City Community College is a small public school located in the city of Baltimore.

 The average tuition and fees for an in-state undergraduate at Baltimore City Community College are $3,314 a year.